thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 To generate a graphical representantion of how much the code is abranged by the tests.

 *I must warn that Gcov is not associating all my tests to the code its protect.
 I'm not sure why.
 But when I found I'll fix it.*

+*Warning
+    The gcov_tester is not fully automatized because I'm new to catch library of tests and don't know how to automatize input and output on terminal tests.
+    This happens only with tests_game_interface.cpp*

 ## More information
 There's a folder created with doxygen that contains an interactive way to see the classes and methods useds in the game.